7.19 Shared leave

 - Donated hours cannot be rescinded once they are donated.

-- An employee must be employed at Missouri State University for a minimum of 90 days before applying for time from the SLP for bone marrow or organ donation.
+- An employee must be employed at Missouri State University for a minimum of ninety (90) days before applying for time from the SLP for bone marrow or organ donation.
 A leave accruing employee may apply for time from the shared leave pool for bone marrow or organ donation without a qualifying donation of vacation time to the shared leave pool and without first exhausting all accrued sick and vacation time.
 The employee must provide the SLP committee with written verification from health care facility that he or she is serving as a bone marrow or organ donor.
-The employee may be granted a maximum of 40 hours from the SLP for bone marrow donation and a maximum 240 hours from the SLP for organ donation.
+The employee may be granted a maximum of forty (40) hours from the SLP for bone marrow donation and a maximum of two-hundred forty (240) hours from the SLP for organ donation.

-The SL Committee is comprised of six members: two administrators, one office of human resources representative and three Staff Senate members.
-The director of human resources will act as an ex officio member of the committee.
-The committee will be categorized as a university committee.
+- The SL Committee shall be comprised of seven (7) members: two (2) administrators, one (1) office of human resources representative, one (1) West Plains Staff Senate member and three (3) Springfield Staff Senate members.
+The director of human resources or their designee, the payroll manager, and a Legal Affairs and Compliance designee will act as ex officio members of the committee.
+The committee will be categorized as a University Committee.

-- Two administrators will be appointed by the university president.
+- Two (2) administrators will be appointed by the university president

 - The committee will elect a new chair and vice chair from the committee each year at the first meeting in July.
 Terms will run July – June.

-- Members of the Shared Leave Committee shall serve a two-year term with the exception of the Staff Senate member, which will serve a one-year term.
-The other Staff Senate members will serve a two year term.
-Thereafter, the one year Staff Senate appointee will serve a two year term which will allow the Staff Senate membership to be replaced on alternate years.
-In the event that the appointed Staff Senate member’s term on Staff Senate ends before the term on the Shared Leave Committee, a new appointee will be appointed by their respective body.
+- Members of the shared leave committee shall serve a two-year term with the exception of one (1) at Staff Senate member, which will serve a one-year term.
+The other Staff Senate members will serve a two-year term.
+Thereafter, the one-year Staff Senate appointee will serve a two-year term, which will allow the Staff Senate membership to be replaced on alternate years.
+In the event that the appointed Staff Senate member’s term on Staff Senate ends before the term on the shared leave committee, a new appointee will be appointed by their respective body.

 - The committee must sign a HIPAA Compliant Confidentiality Agreement promising to maintain all information on a confidential basis.
 Any breach of confidentiality will result in the committee member being excused and a replacement member being appointed.
 In addition, disciplinary action, up to and including termination of an employee may be taken as a result of any breach of confidentiality.